-- All students have a tutor and a head of year that works closely with the SENCo to ensure the well-being of your daughter is met. - Information is shared, with your agreement, with teachers to ensure your daughter is able to work successfully in school - Your daughter's medical needs are recorded and shared with all teachers as required and in some cases a health care plan is put in place - All teachers have compulsory first aid training - We have specific staff with higher level first aid training - We have ELSA (Emotional Literacy Social Awareness) support from a qualified teaching assistant - Students with specific needs can be referred to the qualified counsellor on site via the deputy head teacher with parental consent - Students with specific needs can be referred to the school nurse with parental consent - Students with attendance issues will be referred to the (EWO) Educational Welfare Officer - The school works with the community police officer to help with safety to and from school - Clear anti-bullying policy and safeguarding procedures in place and positive mental health promoted by the PSHEC programme
+- All students have a tutor and a head of year that works closely with the SENDCo to ensure the well-being of your daughter is met. - Information is shared, with your agreement, with teachers to ensure your daughter is able to work successfully in school - Your daughter's medical needs are recorded and shared with all teachers as required and in some cases a health care plan is put in place - All teachers have compulsory first aid training - We have specific staff with higher level first aid training - We have one ELSA (Emotional Literacy Support Assistant) who is under the supervision of the Educational Psychology Service, Merton. - Students with specific needs can be referred to the qualified counsellor on site via the Assistant Headteacher Inclusion with parental consent - Students with specific needs can be referred to the school nurse with parental consent - Students with attendance issues will be referred to the (EWO) Educational Welfare Officer - The school works with the community police officer to help with safety to and from school - Clear anti-bullying policy and safeguarding procedures in place and positive mental health promoted by the PSHEC programme